Arvind Kumar (lexicographer)

 His autobiography, ShabdVedh, was published in 2016 and released at the Jaipur Literature Festival.

+A documentary film based on Arvind's life and lexical works, Thesaurus Man - Arvind Kumar, was released on YouTube on April 26, 2023.

 Early life and career

-Arvind Kumar was born in Meerut, Uttar Pradesh on 17th January 1930.
+Arvind Kumar was born in Meerut, Uttar Pradesh on 17 January 1930.

 Arvind began his education in the local municipality school, and then Vaishya school, where he studied till class VIII.
 When dire economic circumstances compelled the family to move to Delhi, he completed Matriculation in Khalsa High School in Karol Bagh’s Gurudwara, obtaining distinction in four subjects.
 Despite being offered a scholarship, household circumstances did not permit him to study further, and at the age of 15, he began to work in Delhi Press, as an assistant to the compositor in the printing press.

 Over the next ten years, he worked in almost every department of the press as a compositor, machine man, binder, block maker, cashier, typist and proofreader and completed his BA (1953) and MA English (1955) from Panjab University.
 By 1955, Arvind had become Executive Editor for Hindi, English and Urdu magazines published by Delhi Press group including Sarita (magazine), Mukta and The Caravan.

 Often in translating stories from Hindi to English, it would be difficult for Arvind to find the correct words and it was during these days that a friend introduced Arvind to Roget’s Thesaurus; he could not find an equivalent lexicographical work in Hindi.

 Arvind then moved to Mumbai to launch Madhuri., The Times of India Group’s new Hindi film magazine (1963-1978) Madhuri steered clear of all gossip content.
 It taught its readers to appreciate every aspect of film making as well as world cinema and regional cinema.

 Arvind also launched Sarvottam, the Hindi edition of the international magazine Reader’s Digest, from Delhi (1980-1985).